trofi/trofi.github.io.gen/posts/238-new-make-shuffle-mode.md

 downstream bug reports on mysterious **ghc** build failures like
 <https://bugs.gentoo.org/326347>.

-The symptoms were seemingly simple: some file was inacessible while it was being written to, or executed.
+The symptoms were seemingly simple: some file was inaccessible while it was being written to, or executed.

 Years later I mastered the intricacies of **ghc**'s build system on how